simeononsecurity/simeononsecurity.ch/content/articles/how-does-dns-work/index.en.md

 These commands serve as valuable tools for diagnosing and resolving DNS issues on different operating systems.
 By using these commands, you can gain insights into DNS configurations, verify DNS server settings, and troubleshoot connectivity problems.

-Note that the specific commands and their options may vary depending on the operating system version and distribution you are using.
+Note that the specific commands and their options may vary depending on the operating system version and distribution you're using.
 Consult the documentation for your specific operating system version for detailed information about these commands and their usage.
 ______

 ## Conclusion

 The Domain Name System (DNS) and the Root DNS play integral roles in the functioning of the internet.
 DNS enables users to access websites using user-friendly domain names, while the Root DNS serves as the foundation for the entire DNS hierarchy.
-Understanding how DNS and Root DNS work empowers us to navigate the web seamlessly and appreciate the intricate infrastructure supporting our online experiences.
+Understanding how DNS and Root DNS work helps us to navigate the web smoothly and appreciate the intricate infrastructure supporting our online experiences.

 ______